 - (a) Audit Committee.
 The Board of Directors established the Audit Committee in September 1996 to make recommendations concerning the engagement of independent external auditors; to review with the auditors the plans for and scope of each annual audit, the audit procedures to be utilised and the results of the audit; to approve the professional services provided by the auditors; to review the independence of the auditors; and to review the adequacy and effectiveness of the Company's internal accounting controls.
 Mr. Milliken, Ms. Brennan, Ms. Daly and Mr. Doherty are the members of the Audit Committee.
 In accordance with the recommendations of the Irish Combined Code of Corporate Governance (the "Combined Code"), an independent Non-Executive Director, Mr. Milliken, is the chair of the Audit Committee.
-All members of the Audit Committee are independent for the purposes of the listing rules of the NASDAQ and the U.S. federal securities laws. - (b) Executive Committee.
+Following Mr. Milliken's departure from the Board in September 2023, Mr. Doherty will take over as Chair of the Audit Committee.
+All members of the Audit Committee are independent for the purposes of the listing rules of the NASDAQ and the US federal securities laws. - (b) Executive Committee.
 The Board of Directors established the Executive Committee in August 1996.
 The Executive Committee can exercise the powers exercisable by the full Board of Directors in circumstances in which action by the Board of Directors is required but it is impracticable to convene a meeting of the full Board of Directors.
-Ms. Phelan (Chair), Mr. McCarthy, Mr. Cawley, Mr. Millar and Mr. O'Leary are members of the Executive Committee. - (c) Nomination Committee.
+Ms. Phelan (Chair), Mr. Cawley, Mr. McCarthy, Mr. Millar and Mr. O'Leary are members of the Executive Committee. - (c) Nomination Committee.
 The Board of Directors established the Nomination Committee in May 1999 to make recommendations and proposals to the full Board of Directors concerning the selection of individuals to serve as Executive and Non-Executive Directors.
 The Board of Directors as a whole then makes appropriate determinations regarding such matters after considering such recommendations and proposals.
-Mr. McCarthy (Chair), Ms. Phelan and Mr. Millar are the members of the Nomination Committee. - (d) Remuneration Committee.
+Mr. McCarthy (Chair), Ms. Köstinger (from April 2023), Mr. Millar, Ms. Nolan (from April 2023) and Ms. Phelan are the members of the Nomination Committee. - (d) Remuneration Committee.
 The Board of Directors established the Remuneration Committee in September 1996.
 This committee has authority to determine the remuneration of Senior Executives of the Company and to administer the share-based remuneration plans described below.
 Senior Management remuneration is comprised of a fixed basic pay and performance related bonuses which are awarded based on a combination of budget and non-budget performance criteria.
 The Remuneration Committee determines the remuneration and bonuses of the Group CEO, who is the only Executive Director.
-Ms. O'Neill (Chair), Ms. Brennan and Mr. Cawley are the members of the Remuneration Committee.
-Following Ms. O'Neill's planned retirement from the Board in September 2022, Ms. Brennan will take over as chair of the Remuneration Committee.

-(e) Safety & Security Committee.
+Ms. Brennan, Mr. Brennan (from April 2023) and Mr. Cawley are the members of the Remuneration Committee.
+Mr. Doherty served on the Remuneration Committee from September 2022 to March 2023 (inclusive).
+Following Ms. O'Neill's retirement from the Board in September 2022, Ms. Brennan was appointed Chair of the Remuneration Committee. - (e) Safety & Security Committee.
 The Board of Directors established the Safety and Security Committee in March 1997 to review and discuss air safety and security performance.
 The Safety and Security Committee reports to the full Board of Directors each quarter.
-The Safety and Security Committee is composed of Mr. O'Brien and Ms. Carol Sharkey who both act as Co-Chair.
-Other attendees include the accountable managers of each of the Group's airlines, a number of other nominated persons and managers who are invited to attend, as required, from time to time.
+The Safety and Security Committee is composed of Mr. O'Brien and Ms. Carol Sharkey (who both act as Co-Chair) and Mr. Brennan (from July 2023).
+Other attendees include the accountable managers of each of the Group's airlines, and various nominated persons who are invited to attend, as required, from time to time.
 Each airline has a separate Safety & Security Committee to comply with their local regulators' requirements.